decaporg/decap-cms/website/content/docs/nuxt.md

 ### Example Blog Post

-To generate blog posts create _slug.vue file in the pages folder.
+To generate blog posts create a `_slug.vue` file in the pages folder.
 By using `$content` you would get a json which you can use to display.
-But if you are using `markdown` to write and store your posts you can use `<nuxt-content>` module which gives you option to edit content on page in dev mode and many more [features](<>).
+But if you are using `markdown` to write and store your posts you can use `<nuxt-content>` module which gives you option to edit content on page in dev mode and many more [features](https://content.nuxtjs.org/).

 ```javascript
 <template>